 - Mail cheques made out to the Richmond Food Bank to 100-5800 Cedarbridge Way, Richmond, BC, V6X 2A7.
 You can also donate Cash or Cheques in person at 100-5800 Cedarbridge Way.

 We are a registered charity and can provide a tax receipt for $20 or more.

-Food can be dropped off at 5800 Cedarbridge Way during our non-distribution hours:
+Small donations of food can be dropped off at #100 – 5800 Cedarbridge Way any time during our hours of operation.

-- You can also drop food off at any Richmond Safeway, Save-On Foods, Pricemart, IGA, or any Richmond City Community Centres during their business hours.
+You can also place non-perishables in designated donation bins at any Richmond Safeway, Save-On Foods, PriceSmart, FreshCo, IGA, or any Richmond City Community Centre during their business hours.

 We work hard to provide healthy, nutritionally balanced grocery assistance to the people we serve, and fresh fruits and vegetables are an important part of the grocery assistance we offer.
-We rely on donations from farmers, NPOs, people, and wholesale companies for the fresh produce we provide.
+We rely on donations from farmers, non-profits, individuals, and wholesale companies for the fresh produce we provide.

-- If you would like to donate a large amount of fresh produce (more than 3-4 boxes), we can possibly pick up depending on a number of factors.
-Please Contact Us and we will see if we can pick up your donation.
+- If you would like to donate a large amount of fresh produce (more than 5 boxes), we may be able to pick up your donation.
+Please contact us.